Samsoum41/pokemon-team-building-tool/README.md

 # pokemon-team-building-tool

-A project to make it easier for me and my friends to make proper pokemon teams.
-A cool idea :)
+A project to make it easier for me and my friends to make proper pokemon teams. :)

-I have decided to start learning Elixir through this project, so for now, it's half a test project half a real tool project !
+I have decided to start learning Elixir through this project, so for now, it's half a test project